 - Minca Full Day Tour - The best-rated tour in town which covers all the highlights in one day.
 Includes waterfalls and cacao plantation tours.

 1. Pozo Azul

 Pozo Azul is one of the most popular waterfalls in Minca and features two small but beautiful cascades nestled in dense jungle surrounds.
-The bottom falls has a large but shallow natural swimming pool that is a favorite spot for Colombian tourists and day trippers.
+The bottom falls have a large but shallow natural swimming pool that is a favorite spot for Colombian tourists and day-trippers.

 However, if you continue upstream a little, you'll find a more secluded upper tier, which even has a fun little cliff jump.

 If you're going to visit Pozo Azul, then you don't need a tour guide.
 Simply hike up the road from town, or pay a motorbike taxi driver 10,000 to take you to the entrance.
 From here, it's just a short walk down to Pozo Azul.

 This is a great place to swim and take in the beautiful natural surrounds in the forested foothills of the Sierra Nevada Mountains.
 However, try to avoid visiting this waterfall during busy periods like weekends or public holidays.
 Instead, the best time to visit Pozo Azul is early in the morning, or at lunchtime when many of the tour groups leave.

 Safeguard yourself from unforeseen travel mishaps like accidents, cancellations, delays, and loss of your personal items.
 HeyMondo offers peace of mind travel insurance for Colombia at super affordable rates and has an excellent, easy-to-use app to manage claims.